Genaker/laragento/README.md

 You can use legacy MAgento 2 as the backend (administration panel), and any other PHP app in the other side querying those data (as a Model layer).
 It's easier to use Laragento with Laravel, but you're free to use it with any PHP project that uses Composer.

+# Magento ORM Concept

+Models are the essence of the ORM.
+A model is an abstraction that represents a magento table in your database.
+In Larafento, it is a class that extends Model.

+The model tells Eloquent several things about the entity it represents, such as the name of the table in the database and which columns it has (and their data types).

+A model in Eloquent has a name.
+This name does not have to be the same name of the table it represents in the database.
+Usually, models have singular names (such as User) while tables have pluralized names (such as Users), although this is fully configurable.

 # Install Laragento

 You need to use Composer to install Laragento into your project: